chetanparma1/python_datacamp/course7_cleaning_data_in_python/chp05_case_study.md

     Name: country, dtype: object
 ```
 ##### Comment:
 Excellent work!
 As you can see, not all these country names are actually invalid so maybe the assumptions need to be tweaked a little.
 However, there certainly are a few cases worth further investigation, such as St. Barth?lemy.
-Whenever you are dealing with columns of raw data consisting of strings, it is important to check them for consistency like this.
+Whenever you are dealing with columns of raw data consisting of strings, it is important to check them for consistency like this..